 - Those related to psychotherapy notes;

 - Uses and disclosures for marketing purposes; and

 - Disclosures that constitute the sale of PHI.

 You have the right to:

 - Request restrictions on the use and disclosure of your PHI.
-However, ARA is not required to agree to the restriction.
+However, ARA is not required to agree to the restriction, except as provided in Item 8 below.
 If you wish to request a restriction on our uses and disclosures of your PHI, please provide a written request describing your requested restriction to the Privacy Officer.
 We will notify you of our decision regarding the requested restriction.

 - Inspect and copy all or any part of your medical or health record, as provided by 45 C.F.R. §164.524.

 - Amend your health record, as provided by 45 C.F.R. §164.526.

 - Request and receive an accounting of disclosures made of your PHI, except for disclosures made for the purpose of treatment, payment, health care operations and certain other purposes, as set forth in 45 C.F.R. §164.528.

 - Obtain a paper copy of this Notice from American Renal Associates Inc. upon request.